meltonme/nfl_sports_betting_analysis/README.md

 ### Combined Stadium Capacity by Division
 When comparing the combined stadium capacities for each of the 8 divisions in the NFL, the NFC East is barely ahead of the NFC North (300,944 seats) and AFC East (300,576) divisions with the largest combined stadium capacity of 312,094 seats.

-The division with the smallest total combined stadium capacity of only 209,258 seats is the AFC West.
+The division with the smallest total combined stadium capacity of only 209,258 seats is the NFC West.

 ![Combined Capacity](Output-Data/Division_Combined_Capacity.png)